 Not Heinz – He was too impatient to wait for a taxi and marched off down the road from the airport, disappearing into the night.

-I was worried he’d got down to the Stuart Highway and not knowing which way to turn for civilisation had unwittingly turned left, heading off into the Australian outback (and the road to Alice Springs 1,000 km south) instead of turning right into town?
+I was worried he’d got down to the Stuart Highway and not knowing which way to turn for civilisation had unwittingly turned left, taking him off out into the Australian outback (on the road to Alice Springs 1,000 km south) instead of turning right into town?

-But the mystery was left unsolved as we turned our attention to earning some dollars to fund our next trip, which was to be overland back to Europe.
+But the mystery was left unsolved as we turned our attention to earning some dollars to fund our next trip, which was to be overland from Australia back to Europe.

 As luck would have it my aunt was teaching English in Istanbul.
 We arrived on her doorstep looking sickly, feeling weak and exhausted.